MA, LPC intern

 In the treatment of substance or behavioral dependency, more intensive and/or specialized care is often needed.
 If this is the case for you, I will work with you to help you find further treatment that is appropriate for your unique needs, desires, and values.

-I believe that diversity and difference are profound gifts, and I actively practice cultural humility in my personal and professional life.
+I believe that diversity and difference are profound gifts, and I actively practice cultural humility and anti-racism in my personal and professional life.
 I welcome the ways in which we are different from one another, for it is through relating to one another, inclusive of our differences, that we come to know ourselves and the infinite variety of human experience.

 If you do not feel that we are a good fit, I am happy to refer you to another trusted professional.